jf908/State-of-Bevy-Webviews/README.md

 [Servo](https://github.com/servo/servo) seems like the perfect library to implement a bevy webview, its cross-platform and includes support for offscreen rendering, but it still has long way to go before supporting the majority of websites.

-[cef-rs](https://github.com/wusyong/cef-rs)/[webview-rs](https://github.com/mycrl/webview-rs) are libraries I have not seen being used yet, but could be promising as there are several games that use CEF and it supports offscreen rendering.
-CEF also powers Steam's browser overlay.
+[cef-rs](https://github.com/tauri-apps/cef-rs)/[WEW](https://github.com/mycrl/wew) are libraries that use the Chromium Embedded Framework and could be promising as there are several games that use CEF and it supports offscreen rendering.
+CEF also powers Steam's browser overlay. bevy_cef uses cef-rs but I've yet to check it out yet.

 There are many [Electron/CEF alternatives](https://github.com/sudhakar3697/awesome-electron-alternatives) out in the wild (although not many in pure rust) that could prove to be useful or inspirational.